Biggest Week 6 injury questions for all 32 NFL teams: Will we see Gurley, Adams, Johnson this week?

 Carolina Panthers

-Starting left tackle Greg Little missed the last game with a concussion, but the rookie has progressed enough in the protocol that he's traveling with the team to London.
-Whether he'll play or not remains to be seen.
-If he can't, look for rookie Dennis Daley to make his second straight start.
+Starting left tackle Greg Little missed the previous game with a concussion, but the rookie has progressed enough in the protocol that he's traveling with the team to London.
+Whether he'll play remains to be seen.
+If he can't, look for rookie Dennis Daley to make his second consecutive start.
 That'll be key because Tampa Bay's Shaq Barrett had three sacks over the left tackle in a Week 2 win over Carolina. -- David Newton

 New Orleans Saints

-No. 3 receiver Tre'Quan Smith's status is in doubt again after he suffered another ankle injury when he returned to the lineup last Sunday.
+No. 3 receiver Tre'Quan Smith's status is in doubt again after he suffered another ankle injury when he returned to the lineup Sunday.
 Smith, who missed Weeks 3 and 4, did not participate in Wednesday's practice.
-That should mean another heavy dose of Michael Thomas and Ted Ginn Jr., plus tight end Jared Cook and running back Alvin Kamara in the passing game this week at Jacksonville. -- Mike Triplett
+That should mean another heavy dose of Michael Thomas and Ted Ginn Jr., plus tight end Jared Cook and running back Alvin Kamara, in the passing game this weekend at Jacksonville. -- Mike Triplett

 Tampa Bay Buccaneers

-The Bucs will have both starting inside linebacker Devin White (knee) and cornerback Jamel Dean (ankle) back this week after missing the last three games.
-But Coach Bruce Arians indicated that they'd be without starting right guard Alex Cappa (arm) and likely starting right tackle Demar Dotson (hamstring).
-"It's 'next-man-up,'" Arians said.
+The Bucs will have both starting inside linebacker Devin White (knee) and cornerback Jamel Dean (ankle) back this weekend after each missed the past three games.
+But coach Bruce Arians indicated that his team would be without starting right guard Alex Cappa (arm) and likely starting right tackle Demar Dotson (hamstring).
+"It's 'next man up,'" Arians said.
 "You can't make excuses, so we'll have a new right side of our line probably this week."
 Earl Watford is expected to step in for Cappa and Josh Wells -- assuming there are no issues with his wife having a baby, which forced him to miss Wednesday's practice -- will step in for Dotson.
-The Bucs leave for London Thursday evening. -- Jenna Laine
+The Bucs leave for London on Thursday evening. -- Jenna Laine

 NFC WEST